FergusDevelopmentLLC/geodev-node-rest/README.md

 #### MongoDB

 Why MongoDB?
 I was interested in implementing a noSQL document database to see if there was any performance difference.
 MongoDB was easy to set up, populate and integrate into the project.
+It seemed to be a natural database for Node.js.
 It doesn't have the geospatial query capabilities that PostGIS has, but it does have intersection plus others: https://docs.mongodb.com/manual/reference/operator/query-geospatial/

 Install Mongodb.